This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• You can freeze the pie crust for 4 to 6 months.
+Freezing: The pie crust can be frozen for 4 to 6 months.

-• The baking powder is optional but it helps aerate the dough and give it a flakier texture.
+Baking powder: Optional, but helps aerate the dough and creates a flakier texture.

-• Be careful not to add too much water to the dough, as this can make the crust tough.
-The dough should appear chunky and rough, but it should hold together when you squeeze it in your hand.
+Water: Avoid adding too much water, as can make the crust tough.
+The dough should look chunky and rough but hold together when squeezed in your hand.

-• Sourdough discard varies in thickness due to factors like hydration level, flour type, and feeding frequency.
-If stored for an extended period of time, it will separate and become more watery, so adjust the liquid in the recipe accordingly.
+Discard thickness: Sourdough discard varies depending on hydration, flour type, and feeding frequency.
+If it has been stored for a long time, it may separate and become watery, adjust the liquid in the recipe if needed.

 Nutrition